Winter Financial Aid Update

 The last day of fall quarter is Tuesday, November 21st.
 This is also the last day any type of federal aid—including federal student loans—can be certified for the fall term.
-If you need any adjustments made to your financial aid for fall quarter, contact us as soon as possible!
+If any adjustments need to be made to your student's financial aid for fall quarter, contact us as soon as possible!

-Your DU tuition bill is due on December 24th.
-On that date, your financial aid for winter quarter will disburse to your student account and will pay toward your charges—as long as all financial aid requirements are satisfied.
+The winter quarter tuition bill is due on December 24th.
+On that date, your student's financial aid for winter quarter will disburse to his or her student account and will pay toward current charges—as long as all financial aid requirements are satisfied.

-In order to receive your financial aid, you must:
+In order to receive your financial aid, your student must:

 Expecting a refund?
-If your financial aid is more than the total of your charges, a refund will be generated by the Bursar's Office on Thursday, December 28th.
-If you have direct deposit, you can expect to see your refund in your bank account on the 29th.
+If the amount of financial aid that disburses is more than the total of your student's charges, a refund will be generated by the Bursar's Office on Thursday, December 28th.
+Students who have direct deposit can expect to see their refund in their bank account on the 29th.

 We frequently have students ask, "Can I get my refund sooner?"
 Unfortunately, no. We are prohibited by federal regulations to disburse financial aid funds any sooner than 10 days before the start of the quarter.
 Since winter quarter begins on January 3rd, we can't disburse funds any sooner than December 24th.

 As a reminder, the University of Denver is closed from Monday, December 25th through Tuesday, January 2nd.
-Since our office is included in the closure, we highly encourage you to make sure all of your financial aid requirements for winter quarter are satisfied before the break.
-Doing this will help you avoid late fees, and will ensure you get your refund in a timely manner.
+Since our office is included in the closure, we highly encourage you and your student to make sure all financial aid requirements for winter quarter are satisfied before the break.
+Doing this will help avoid late fees, and will ensure refunds are generated in a timely manner.

-Because the 2018-19 FAFSA is already available, you can get a jump start on the financial aid application process for next year by submitting it now.
+Because the 2018-19 FAFSA and CSS Profile are already available, you and your student can get a jump start on the financial aid application process for next year by submitting them now.
 But no rush—the priority deadline for current students to apply for financial aid is not until March 15th.